 A Hair Restoration Physician is a doctor who specializes exclusively in the medical diagnosis, treatment and tracking of hair loss and its treatment.

-Look for physicians who are board-certified by the American Board of Hair Restoration Surgery (ABHRS), accepted members of the International Alliance of Hair Restoration Surgeons (IAHRS), recommended by the American long-distance phone consultation OR an in-person, in-office consultation with Dr. Bauman.
+Look for physicians who are board-certified by the American Board of Hair Restoration Surgery (ABHRS), accepted members of the International Alliance of Hair Restoration Surgeons (IAHRS), recommended by the American long-distance virtual consultation OR an in-person, in-office consultation with Dr. Bauman.
 You can also Ask Dr. Bauman a Question or simply call Bauman Medical Group toll-free 844-GET-HAIR or +1-561-394-0024.

 *Each individual's treatment and/or results may vary